websockets/ws/doc/ws.md

 The return value (`Boolean`) of the function determines whether or not to accept the handshake.

-if `verifyClient` has two parameters then `ws` will invoke it with the following arguments:
+If `verifyClient` has two parameters then `ws` will invoke it with the following arguments:

 - `info` {Object} Same as above.